 Note: When packing up to move users should switch the unit off for at least 20 minutes before packing away to allow any ice crystals on the evaporator to defrost and run off into the collection tray.
 Then simply hold the fan unit out of the window and remove the rubber bung under the fan unit to allow this to drain away before stowing the unit for travel.

-The exterior unit has an IP rating that makes it safe for use outside and the unit does not need to be removed if it is raining.
-The unit should not be subjected to a direct jet of water under pressure from a hose or a jet wash.
+The exterior unit has an IP (ingress protection) rating that makes it safe for use outside and the unit does not need to be removed if it is raining.
+The unit should not however be subjected to a direct jet of water under pressure from a hose or a jet wash.

 Not really the compressor unit does have rubber feet to space the unit off the exterior wall which can reduce vibration further with correct adjustment.